Concept of Distros

-A combination of these systems will make up a distribution.
+A combination of these sub-systems will make up a distribution.
 So you can imagine the possible variations.
-Most variations come from the Package Manager, default GUI 3 and default applications.
-However, since the kernel and system tools/libraries are relatively constant, the core of any distribution is similar.
+Most variations come from the default GUI5 (Desktop Environment), Package Manager and default applications.
+However, since the kernel, system tools/libraries and CLI (Command Line Interface) are relatively constant, the core of any distribution is similar.

-Historically, distributions have evolved over time each with it’s own development philosophy, plan and strategy.
-In some cases, active development may derive from another distribution.
+Historically, distributions have evolved over time each with its own development philosophy, plan and strategy.
+In many cases, active development may derive from another distribution (see the simplified Linux distribution timeline 6 image at the top of this page).
 But the bottom line is that they are more similar than different – simply a GNU/Linux Operating System.

-- Many distributions may even support multiple GUIs (Desktop Environments), so the user has the ability to pick one or switch at a later time. ↩
+- Many distributions may even support multiple Desktop Environments (GUIs), so the user has the ability to pick one or switch at a later time. ↩

 - The full blown Linux distribution timeline can be found on Wikipedia. ↩